View Related Sites

 You are here:

-Our tests are designed to assess applicants’ potential to succeed on demanding academic courses, or assess their suitability for the workplace.
+We believe you should have the right tools and information to find people who will thrive.
+Our tests are designed to assess applicants’ potential to succeed on demanding academic courses and in the workplace.

-To ensure our tests are appropriate for the intended purpose, we work in close consultation with stakeholders on a test specification, taking into account the requirements of admissions processes, and also those of test-takers.
+We work with key stakeholders to ensure our tests are appropriate for the intended purpose, considering the requirements of admissions processes, and those of test-takers.

-Test items (questions) are written by trained item writers according to detailed test specifications.
-All item writers are required to have a background in teaching and learning.
+Test items (questions) follow detailed specifications and are written by trained item writers with a background in teaching and learning.

-Where appropriate, test items are pretested with sample groups similar in profile to the actual test-takers.
+Where appropriate, test items are pretested with sample groups who have a similar profile to actual test-takers.
 This ensures that items perform as expected.

-Tests are assembled from a pool of approved test items.
-Each version of the test is constructed to reflect the correct level of difficulty and ensure each subject area or skill being assessed is covered.
+Our tests are assembled from a pool of approved test items.
+Each version of the test is constructed to reflect the correct level of difficulty and ensure each subject area or skill being assessed is being covered.

-Our tests are administered in secure, standardised conditions at test centres around the world.
-This ensures that all test-takers have the same experience and that the security of the test material is maintained.
+Our tests are administered in secure, standardised conditions in our network of centres around the world.
+This ensures that all test-takers have the same experience and ensures the security of test material is maintained.

 We run routine statistical analyses after each test session to confirm the quality of our test items and to ensure they have been fair to all groups of test-takers.